 Champion Build Guide

-Currently while writing this guide, I am a diamond 1 Talon player.
-Currently I am the 23rd best Talon on EUW.
+Currently while writing this guide, I am a Master tier Talon player, and was the 23rd best talon on EUW.
 Here is a link to my stream.

 This guide offers an introduction to Talon jungle.
 The different combos to one-shot with, will not be introduced in this guide.